Hepatitis A symptoms

 Someone with hepatitis A is most infectious two weeks before jaundice appears.

-The virus lives in faeces and minute traces of it carry the infection on the hands or on food prepared by an infected person.
+The virus lives in faeces (poo) and tiny traces of it carry the infection on the hands or on food prepared by an infected person.
 Water can also be contaminated, especially abroad.

 The virus needs to get into the mouth to infect someone.
 This can happen during sex when tiny amounts of faeces get on fingers and into mouths through: